wulffern/aic2023/lectures/l08_pll.md

 <!--pan_doc:

-PLL, or their cousins FLL and DLL are really cool.
-They are based on the familiar concept of feedback, shown in the figure below.
+PLL, or it's cousins FLL and DLL are really cool.
+A PLL is based on the familiar concept of feedback, shown in the figure below.
 As long as we make $H(s)$ infinite we can force the output to be an exact copy of the input.

 -->